 - The Shrink: Bob

-- Shout Out: The episode "It Seemed Like a Good Idea at the Time" pays tribute to The Sting with an "Entertainer"-ish version of the theme music and scene titles like "The Deal" and "The Fuse".
+- Shout-Out: The episode "It Seemed Like a Good Idea at the Time" pays tribute to The Sting with an "Entertainer"-ish version of the theme music and scene titles like "The Deal" and "The Fuse".

 - Sit Comic

-- Snowed In: One Christmas episode has Bob trapped at the office by a blizzard.
+- Snowed-In: One Christmas episode has Bob trapped at the office by a blizzard.

 - Not necessarily.
-Maybe they came back, because the small-town college experience was too goofy for words, thus providing much of the material for the subsequent dream?
+Maybe they came back, because the small-town college experience was too goofy for words, thus providing much of the material for Bob's subsequent dream?
 The later Murphy Brown cameo supports this idea too.

-- Talking In Bed
+- Talking in Bed